- Police Department

 About the Hurricane City Police Department

 The Hurricane City Police Department strives to be a community-oriented police department.
 We feel that working with our community and having them as partners, is one of our greatest assets.
-Our Community Partnership Program (Together on Common Ground) and Coffee with a Cop are just two examples of open dialogue settings where we can sit down and talk with citizens of our community.
+Community policing is more than just words, we strive to build relationships within our community that makes our citizens comfortable reporting issues to us.
 Fighting crime takes a partnership between our citizens and officers.
 We encourage people to "see something say something".

 Each of our patrol vehicles is equipped with a laptop computer and printer that enables an officer to access information such as driver's license data, vehicle registration, and warrants from their vehicle; as well as allowing the officer to receive calls for service as soon as they are entered by dispatch and to write reports while on the streets instead of in the office.